 This workshop aims to introduce how to make a Java application fully observable with:

-During this workshop we will use the Grafana stack and Prometheus:
+During this workshop we will use OpenTelemetry and a Grafana stack:

 Centralises all API calls.